Luc824/seulementenfrance/readme.md

 ## 📬 Submit Your Post

-Want to share something furstrating about France?
+Want to share something frustrating about France?
 Just post it directly on the page!